Disney Lorcana release dates, cards, and latest news

 Disney Lorcana beige background, logo, and the words organised play

-Disney Lorcana organised play
+Disney Lorcana organized play

-Like other famous TCGs, Disney Lorcana plans to have a tournament scene and organised play program.
+Like other famous TCGs, Disney Lorcana plans to have a tournament scene and organized play program.
 Players will earn League points for various activities – ranging from winning games (of course) to bringing a friend along, or teaching someone new how to play.

 Qualifying LGS will receive promos and packs to help them run tournaments, and League play will be split into 12-week seasons.